History of Gracie Abrams in Timeline

 November 8, 2023: Release of 'Cedar' for The Buccaneers Soundtrack

-On December 1, 2023, Gracie Abrams was featured on a remix of the song 'Everywhere, Everything' by Noah Kahan, marking her first entry on the US Billboard Hot 100.
+On December 1, 2023, Gracie Abrams was featured on a remix of the song 'Everywhere, Everything' by Noah Kahan, which marked her first entry on the US Billboard Hot 100.

-In 2023, Abrams featured on a remix of Noah Kahan's 'Everywhere, Everything,' marking her first entry on the US Billboard Hot 100, and she was also featured on the Forbes 30 Under 30 list.
+In 2023, Gracie Abrams was featured on a remix of Noah Kahan's 'Everywhere, Everything', marking her first entry on the US Billboard Hot 100, and she was also featured on the Forbes 30 Under 30 list.

 June 7, 2024: Release of 'Close to You'